BenceLovas/game-city-builder/README.md

 # TODO

 - refactor
-- always show current card on top (fixed absolute thingy)
 - validate move
-  - rotate sides on rotate
+  - rotate sides on rotate - DONE
   - check if it is next to a card
   - check if it is the right side that matches all sides
 - fix crash on last card of deck